BU-ISCIII/exome_pipeline/doc/output.md

 	- `all_samples_gtpos_fil_annot_doublehit.vcf.flt.txt`: double-hit variants with annotation.
 	- `all_samples_gtpos_fil_annot_denovo.vcf.flt.txt`: de novo variants with annotation.
   - Only variants filtered by the bed file.
 Same as above but in `bedfilter` folder.

+### Exomiser
+The Exomizer is a Java program that functionally annotates variants from whole-exome sequencing data starting from a VCF file (version 4).
+The functional annotation code is based on Jannovar and uses UCSC KnownGene transcript definitions and hg19 genomic coordinates

+Variants are prioritized according to user-defined criteria on variant frequency, pathogenicity, quality, inheritance pattern, and model organism phenotype data.
+Predicted pathogenicity data was extracted from the dbNSFP resource.

+Developed by the Computational Biology and Bioinformatics group at the [Institute for Medical Genetics and Human Genetics](http://genetik.charite.de/) of the [Charité - Universitätsmedizin Berlin](http://www.charite.de/), the Mouse Informatics Group at the [Sanger Institute](http://www.sanger.ac.uk/) and the Smedley group at [Queen Mary University of London](https://qmul.ac.uk/whri).

+**Results directory:** ANALYSIS/{ANALYSIS_ID}/annotation/exomiser
+- Files:
+  - `vcf_merge.html`: FINAL annotation file in html, summarising the annotations by gene.
+It contains all paramters from variant filtering and all annotation from Exomiser.
+  - `*.tsv`: Tables of variants and affected genes classified by type of inheritance.
+  - `*.vcf`: VCF files of the variants filtered and annotated by Exomiser, classified by type of inheritance.

 ## Quality control report
 ### MultiQC